SimonGoring/WitnessTrees/R/paper/GoringetalMarkdown.md

 intensification of land use in the past three centuries.
 Hence, contemporary ecological processes in North American forests integrate the anthropogenic impacts of the post-EuroAmerican period and natural influences at decadal to centennial scales.
-For example, the natural processes of secession, senescense and replacement of tree species in forests may be masked, or heavily modified by historically recent land use change.

 At a regional scale many forests in the upper Midwest (*i.e.*, Minnesota, Wisconsin and Michigan) now have decreased species richness